splunk/public-o11y-docs/gdi/opentelemetry/components/filter-processor.rst

 Get started
 ======================

 By default, the Splunk Distribution of OpenTelemetry Collector includes the filter processor.
-To turn on the filter processor for a pipeline, add the ``filter`` processor to the ``processors`` section of the configuration.
+To turn on the filter processor for a pipeline, add ``filter`` to the ``processors`` section of the configuration.
 For example:

 .. code-block:: yaml